 Iroko Pharmaceuticals Announces Leadership Changes

-Iroko Pharmaceuticals, LLC, a global specialty pharmaceutical company dedicated to advancing the science of SoluMatrix™ technology based nonsteroidal anti-inflammatory drugs (NSAIDs), announces that Osagie Imasogie, Founder, Chairman of the Board and former CEO and President, stepped down as Board Chairman as of January 2017.
-Mr. Imasogie continues to serve on Iroko’s Board of Directors.
+Iroko Pharmaceuticals, LLC, a global specialty pharmaceutical company dedicated to advancing the science of SoluMatrix™ technology based nonsteroidal anti-inflammatory drugs (NSAIDs), announced that Osagie Imasogie, Founder, Chairman of the Board and former CEO and President, stepped down as Board Chairman as of January 2017 and no longer serves on Iroko’s Board of Directors.

-Louis Vollmer, President and Chief Executive Officer, has also relinquished his positions at the company.
+Louis Vollmer, President and Chief Executive Officer, relinquished his positions at the company.

 Iroko Pharmaceuticals markets three FDA-approved low-dose SoluMatrix® NSAIDs VIVLODEX®, TIVORBEX® and ZORVOLEX®, as well as INDOCIN® (indomethacin) oral suspension and suppositories as alternatives to tablets or capsules.